yandex-cloud/docs/en/legal/specific-terms/dns.md

 2.1.
 The use of the Service is chargeable.

 2.2.
 Service Fee for the Service is determined in accordance with the tariffs and billing units specified on Site.
-CloudIL may change Service Rates as prescribed by Agreement.
+Nebius may change Service Rates as prescribed by Agreement.

 2.3.
 Service Fee for the Service depends on the number of managed DNS-zones and processed DNS-requests.

 2.4.
-CloudIL may from time to time provide the Customer with additional functional features of the Service for an additional fee.
+Nebius may from time to time provide the Customer with additional functional features of the Service for an additional fee.

 ## 3. Limitations {#limitations}